 - Wide and woody monocots

-The vascular cambium produces new vascular tissue and is responsible for most radial expansion of it.
+The vascular cambium produces new vascular tissue and is responsible for most of the radial expansion of stems and roots.
 In a cross section of a stem or root the vascular cambium exists as a circle of cells, only a few cells in width.
 In three dimensions the vascular cambium is a cylinder.
-Developmentally the vascular cambium originates from undifferentiated cells located between the xylem and phloem that were produced by the apical meristem.
+Developmentally the vascular cambium originates from undifferentiated cells produced by the apical meristem, located between the xylem and phloem.
 Recall that the primary growth of stems produces xylem and phloem in bundles that, for all groups other than monocots (which do not exhibit secondary growth), occur in a ring within the stem.
-To make the vascular cambium a continuous ring requires that cells between the vascular bundles be stimulated to start dividing.
-The vascular cambium may also develop in roots, again originating from cells located between the xylem and phloem and additional cells to form a continuous ring.
+To make the vascular cambium a continuous ring requires that cells between the vascular bundles be stimulated to become meristematic and start dividing.
+The vascular cambium also develops in roots, again originating from cells located between the xylem and phloem plus additional cells to form a continuous ring.